apperside/react-native-web-monorepo/README.md

 # UI-ENGINE

-This is the design system core.
+This is the design system's core.
 At its core, the module uses styled-system, which is very useful to add style props features with awesome theme integration and responsive styles.

 With [styled-system's responsive styles](https://styled-system.com/responsive-styles#using-objects) for example, you can write code like this: